Archbasilica of Saint John Lateran: History

 Some portions of the older buildings survive.
 Among them the pavement of medieval Cosmatesque work, and the statues of Saint Peter and Saint Paul, now in the cloister.
 The graceful ciborium over the high altar, which looks out of place in its present surroundings, dates from 1369.
-The stercoraria, or throne of red marble on which the Popes sat, is now in the Vatican Museums.
+The throne of red marble on which the Popes sat, is now in the Vatican Museums.
+It was part of a pair, but the other was plundered and taken away by Napoleon and is now in the Louvre.
+Another papal throne, the sedia stercoraria, is now in the Lateran Cloister.
 It owes its unsavory name to the anthem sung at previous Papal coronations, "De stercore erigens pauperem" ("lifting up the poor out of the dunghill", from Psalm 112).

 From the 5th century, there were seven oratories surrounding the archbasilica.
 These before long were incorporated into the church.
 The devotion of visiting these oratories, which was maintained through the Mediaeval Ages, gave rise to the similar devotion of the seven altars, still common in many churches of Rome and elsewhere.